Input JSON

 Frequently Asked Questions

-Are XML special characters escaped?
+Are XML special characters escaped automatically?

-Is my data sent anywhere?
+Is my JSON data sent to a server?

 Can I convert XML back to JSON?